 Mentorship aids in career success.
 Our program was developed to upskill and uplevel women as they prepare for advancement at all levels of their cybersecurity career.
-WiCyS Mentors provide career support, keep you grounded, and help you remain self-aware as you navigate your career journey.
+WiCyS Mentors facilitate career advancement conversations, keep you grounded, and help you remain self-aware as you navigate your career journey.
 Together, we thrive!

 WiCyS Mentorship Program

 Whomever you are and wherever you are in your cybersecurity career, your WiCyS community is here to support you as you march forward.
 We are all continual learners, and being engaged in a meaningful mentoring relationship can only help you sharpen your professional development skills, remain focus on intentional career outcomes and open your mind to new ideas and possibilities!
 The 12-month program is designed to upskill and up level women in areas such as influence, negotiation, leadership, work/life harmony, communication, and much more to prepare for the next stage in your career.